NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Default :ref:`Snake <Snake>` animation period in seconds
       - 1.5
    *  - ``led_offset``
-      - Offset ID between the LED with the ID 0 and the ID of the led at the back of the robot.
+      - Offset ID between the LED with the ID 0 and the ID of the LED at the back of the robot.
       - 8
    *  - ``simulation_led_ring_markers_publish_rate``
-      - Rviz led ring markers publish rate in simulation mode
+      - Rviz LED ring markers publishinf rate in simulation mode
       - 20
    *  - ``led_ring_markers_publish_rate``
-      - Rviz led ring markers publish rate on a real robot
+      - Rviz LED ring markers publishing rate on a real robot
       - 5